Explicit 34: Star Wars Holiday Special

 17:35

-I did like the imagery.
+I do like the imagery.

 17:38

-It's very '70s kind of stuff.
+It's that very 70s kind of stuff.

 17:41

-I love the song and dance numbers.
+I like the song and dance numbers.

-I do like the look from that year, you know,
+I do like the look from that year,

 where you just get a band and stick them against a black backdrop,